handsontable/hyperformula/docs/guide/custom-functions.md

 [`ArraySize` class](../api/classes/arraysize.md).

 ::: tip
-The `arraySizeMethod` is called everytime the cell formula changes, but not when its dependencies change.
+When you use your custom function in a formula, `arraySizeMethod` is triggered every time the formula changes, but not when the dependencies of the formula change.
-This may cause unexpected behavior when the size of the result array depends on the values of the cells referenced in the formula.
+This can cause unexpected behavior if the size of the result array depends on the values in the referenced cells.
 :::

 ```js